-The introduction of the blg engines upon the Oregon Short Line is said to be the cause of laying off nineteen men in the Pocatello yards.
+The Introduction of the big engines tipoh the Gregon Short Line is said to be the cause of laying of nineteen men in the Pocatello yards.

-There are some ribald railroad men in this city who are winking the other eye at President Palmer's typewritten statement to the Sait Lake press.
+There are some ribald railroad men In this city who are winking the other eye at President Palmer's typewritten statement to the Sait Lake press.

-Circulars have been received announcing the appointment of F. L. Johnson as local freight agent for the Burlington et Chicago, vice Lot Brown, who has fects, the apprehension was also voiced cure for piles, sores and skin disease F. C. SCHRAMM.
+Circulars have been received announcing the appointment of F. L. Johnson as local freight agent for the Burlington at Chicago, vice Lot Brown, who has fects, the apprehension was also voiced cure for plies, sores and skin diseases F. C. SCHRAMM.
 JORDAN CASE COES OVER.

 Big Water Case, Which Has Been in Progress for 41 Days, Continued.